mhw32/data-centric-deep-learning/README.md

 This class is an extremely hands-on project-driven course.
 Students will work with real data across images, speech audio, and natural language.
 Students will leverage state-of-the-art methods to achieve high performance, as well as break these models to analyze their shortcomings in practice.

+In **July '24**, we have updated this course in light of recent advancements with large language models and the new ecosystem of data centric problems this new class of models present.

 ## Class layout

 This course will have four weekly projects.
 Each project will build on concepts from the prior week but have its own standalone components.